puneet2121/todo-list/README.md

 # Todo-List

-Todo-List is a simple web application where user can manage there daily tasks.
+Todo-List is a simple web application where users can manage their daily tasks.

 ## Getting Started